Category Archives: Teachers

 But a more serious concern in the academe is this – Why are there teachers who were trained to be teachers who act as if they themselves are “nonteachers”?

-The way teachers perform are dictated by the personal educational philosophy they developed when they got exposed to the many isms they studied while pursuing their education degree.
+The way teachers perform is dictated by the personal educational philosophy they developed when they got exposed to the many isms they studied while pursuing their education degree.
 Such philosophy would evolve through time as they accumulate actual teaching experiences.
 Teachers also have personal belief systems that inform whatever decision they make.
 Or their decisions are influenced by the colleague they surround themselves with.

-The way teachers behave and talk reflect the kind of personal educational philosophy they have (or the absence of it).
+The way teachers behave and talk reflects the kind of personal educational philosophy they have (or the absence of it).
 The way they conduct themselves as professionals depends on whether they adhere (or not) to the code of teacher professionalism.

 When teachers act and speak strangely, it is possible that they don’t know that there exists a code of professionalism created so teachers would be guided accordingly.
 Or they chose to ignore it.

-But even if let’s say teachers are not aware of the existence of such code of professionalism, common sense would tell them that they ought to be careful with whatever they say or do or else they will be charged with conduct unbecoming to a teacher.
+But even if let’s say teachers are not aware of the existence of such a code of professionalism, common sense would tell them that they ought to be careful with whatever they say or do or else they will be charged with conduct unbecoming to a teacher.

 That is if they care and it’s not only the paycheck they are after.